 - Mix all remaining ingredients together except spring onions.

-- Garnish with chopped spring onions.
+- Garnish with spring onions (and toasted garlic, if desired).

-- Serve with fried rice and sunny side-up fried eggs.
+- Serve with fried rice and sunny-side-up fried eggs.

 Note: This is also super delicious with a drizzle of lemon. 😉